heremaps/here-aaa-java-sdk/README.md

 1. Download and place your HERE Account authorization server credentials.properties file to ~/.here/credentials.properties.
+2.

-2.   $ chmod 400 ~/.here/credentials.properties
+     $ chmod 400 ~/.here/credentials.properties
+3.

-3.   $ java -jar examples/here-oauth-client-example/target/here-oauth-client-example-*[!javadoc][!sources].jar
+     $ java -jar examples/here-oauth-client-example/target/here-oauth-client-example-*[!javadoc][!sources].jar

-This tutorial uses the recommended "always fresh" approach with the simplest FromFile properties loader.
+This tutorial uses the recommended "always fresh" approach with the default ClientAuthorizationProviderChain.
 The tutorial will obtain a valid HERE Access Token and print portions of it to stdout.
 If in a secure location, optionally re-run with

      $ java -jar examples/here-oauth-client-example/target/here-oauth-client-example-*[!javadoc][!sources].jar -v